 Evidence synthesis and knowledge translation activities include participating as a member of the development group for SIGN guidelines 118 & 119.

-Recent outputs from a Stroke Association Senior Research Training Fellowship (2012 -2016) include a stroke secondary prevention module, Keeping Well, part of Selfhelp4stroke (www.selfhelp4stroke.org), an online self-management resource.
+Outputs from a Stroke Association Senior Research Training Fellowship (2012 -2016) include a stroke secondary prevention module, Keeping Well, part of Selfhelp4stroke (www.selfhelp4stroke.org), an online self-management resource.
 In current work, Maggie is focusing on Mindfulness Based Stress Reduction and yoga as means of self-managing psychosocial stress following stroke.
 HEADS: UP (Helping Ease Anxiety and Depression after Stroke), a stroke-specific Mindfulness Based Stress Reduction course, is a Stroke Association funded feasibility and pilot study currently underway.
 In year 1 it will test the feasibility before piloting HEADS: UP in 2 UK locations.
-Maggie is founder and Chair of INSsPiRE, an international network of stroke secondary prevention researchers.
+Maggie is founder and former Chair (2015-2020) of INSsPiRE, an international network of stroke secondary prevention researchers.